 To be honest these are all trying to do the exact same thing – set a goal, measure outcomes, and drive action towards achieving the goal.

 Which approach you use (KPI, OKR, KRA, GMH) is far less important than how you use it.
 I suggest to clients use whichever concept resonates well with you and your team but make sure you develop an actionable framework around it (clients use our Profit Growth Framework to do this).

-As you will see later in this article developing a Goal or Objective and taking habot actions are just as important with KPI as they are with OKR, KRA, and GMH.
+As you will see later in this article developing a Goal or Objective and taking habit-forming actions are just as important with KPI as they are with OKR, KRA, and GMH.

 KPI is short for “Key” “Performance” “Indicator”.
 Let’s break this down before we look at it in total.

 K is for Key – in the case of KPI key means “of crucial importance”.
 These are only the things that are critical to success in your business.
 This is an extreme focus on a specific outcome!
 (This is the same Key for OKR, KRA)

 P – is for Performance.
 The typical definition for performance is the execution of an action to accomplish something, to achieve the goal.
 (This is the same as Objectve for OKR, Result for KRA, Goal for GMH)